nachocaru/xaprb.com/content/blog/2009-05-01-an-easy-way-to-run-many-tasks-in-parallel.md

   - parallelization
   - xargs
 ---
 [Domas Mituzas][1] mentioned this recently.
-It&#8217;s so cool I just have to write about it.
-Here&#8217;s an easy command to fork off a bunch of jobs in parallel: xargs.
+It's so cool I just have to write about it.
+Here's an easy command to fork off a bunch of jobs in parallel: xargs.

 <pre>seq 10 20 | xargs -n 1 -P 5 sleep</pre>